GreatHavoc/ActivityMonitorSystem/SETUP.md

 - `--process`: Filter by process name
 - `--output`: Output file path for report export
 - `--help`: Show help for each command

+## JSON Report Export

+The `report` command generates detailed JSON reports for comprehensive activity analysis:

+- **Time summaries** with active/idle breakdowns
+- **Per-application usage** with window-level details
+- **AI-powered activity insights** including content types and topics
+- **Timeline segments** with precise timestamps
+- **Content type categorization** for productivity analysis

+Reports are saved to the specified output path and can be used for external analysis tools or custom reporting.

 ## Troubleshooting